jcd2k/Regex_Tutorial/Develop/gist-template.md

 As touched on previously in bracket expressions, character classes allow such common elements to be isolated so that more specific operations may be performed on them.

+Character Class examples:

+\d    matches a single any digit 0-9
+\w    matches a single any character that is a-z
+\s    matches ` `
+.     matches any character

 ### The OR Operator

 The OR Regex operation allows for the possibility of multiple expressions to be read, based on operational perameters which have been established.
 This provides a sort of grouping which can be called under different circumstances, depending on the desired outcome.
 These expressions usually follow some sort of function with multiple resulting possibilities.
 For syntax, the OR operator uses: